Innf107/andesite/README.md

-# Andesite - An interpreter for minecraft Datapacks
+# Andesite - An Interpreter for Minecraft Datapacks
 WIP